10 Payroll Terms To Learn Before Doing Payroll

-To calculation for net pay begins with gross pay.
+The calculation for net pay begins with gross pay.
 Then withholding for federal and state income taxes are taken out, as well as deductions for FICA tax (Social Security and Medicare).
-Then discretionary deductions like health plan and retirement plan amounts are taken out.
+Finally, discretionary deductions like health plan and retirement plan amounts are taken out.

 Withholding refers to amounts taken from an employee's paycheck for federal and state income taxes.
 Withholding is determined for federal income tax by a Form W-4 completed by the employee at hire, and for state income tax by a state W-4 or other tax form.